pupenasan/hmi/citect/lybrarycontrols.md

 ### Use the Tree Genie

-Use the [Tree Genie---Content/Tree_Library_Control.html) on a page when you want to be able to view hierarchical data such as a menu.
+Use the Tree Genie on a page when you want to be able to view hierarchical data such as a menu.

-**Note**: Configure the [Equipment Tree Genie---Content/EquipTree_Library_Control.html) to view equipment in your system.
+**Note**: Configure the Equipment Tree Genie to view equipment in your system.

 The example below illustrates how the Genie can be used to view menu items within your system for a particular page.
 A  basic example, the implementation of the tree  Genie can also be used to display dynamic generated menu items using Cicode.